pankajparashar/canidev.tools/README.md

 1. In the Menu bar, select **Develop** > Select the device > Select the page to open the **Web Inspector** for that URL.

 ## Debug scroll overflow
-Can I debug unwanted scrollbars?
+Can I debug container with scrollbars to identfy the element causing it?

 [Firefox](https://canidev.tools/debug-scroll-overflow/firefox):
 1. In the **Inspector** panel, elements with scrollbars are decorated with the `scroll` badge.
 Click on the badge to jump to the element that caused the overflow.